Ferdinand Risch: Life

-From 1928 to until his death in 1940, he was a member of the Landtag of Liechtenstein as a member of the Progressive Citizens' Party.
+Elected as a member of the Landtag of Liechtenstein in the 1928 elections, he would also serve in this position until his death in 1940.
 From 1914 to 1940 he was the treasurer of the Liechtenstein Livestock Insurance Association.
-In these roles, he advocated for the building of the Liechtenstein inland canal, which was approved in 1930, started construction in 1931 and then completed in 1943.
+In these roles, he advocated for the building of the Liechtenstein inland canal, which was approved in 1930 and started construction in 1931.

 During the 1939 Liechtenstein putsch, he played a role in organizing the opposition, alongside Anton Frommelt, which intercepted the marchers of the German National Movement in Liechtenstein (VDBL) outside of Schaan and convinced them to turn back.

 Risch married Maria Viktoria Beck (6 February 1883 – 15 April 1949) on 15 April 1912 and they had four children together.
 He died in an accident on 16 April 1940 in Grabs, Switzerland, aged 59.